parrt/ml-articles/gradient-boosting/index.md

 </ul>

 This boosting approach makes sense and our intuition says that it should work.
 It would be nice, however, to show that this boosting yields a correct model and that it converges towards a better model as we add weak learners.
 We'll get there, but first, let's look at a concrete example to see what gradient boosting on more than one data point (golf ball).

+\todo{ choosing a model.
+If your base model is linear regression then your ending composite model will be a fit line.
+If your base model is a decision tree, you will end up with a  feature space and decision curve split up like a decision tree would.}

 ### Boosting example